Black Sabbath: Religious discrimination when hiring a new veterinary associate

 A veterinarian able to work high-traffic Fridays, Saturdays and Mondays, as well as night shifts, was more valuable to the business end of the County Pet Care Clinic.
 Religious restrictions were never a consideration, Dr. Hodge said.
 In fact, he made it a point not to inquire about the religious or philosophical beliefs of his staff.
 It simply was not his business.
 He reiterated to Dr. Osborn that he was impressed with his skills and would like him to accept the compensation package he was offered and come on board.

 Dr. Osborn understood.
-He said he believed that we live in an increasingly global, diverse world, one where religious convictions and cultural mandates should be explored and incorporated into the fabric of the modern veterinary workplace.
+But he said he believed that we live in an increasingly global, diverse world, one where religious convictions and cultural mandates should be explored and incorporated into the fabric of the modern veterinary workplace.
 By showing no interest and, in effect, disavowing staff diversity and lifestyle mandates, Dr. Osborn thought Dr. Hodge was in fact displaying a passive—not an active—religious and cultural prejudice.

 The two agreed to disagree and Dr. Osborn turned down Dr. Hodge's offer of employment.